Sump pump failure can lead to a very serious flood in your basement if you have no backup system in place.

 At Basement Systems, we install sump pump systems that are equipped to handle your basement water problem.

 (Click for more information about each solution.)

 Sump pumps lose power for a variety of reasons.
-Aside from the obvious power failure, it's possible for a circuit to trip, especially pumps plugged into GFI outlets.
+Aside from the obvious power failure, it's possible for a circuit to trip, especially for pumps plugged into GFI outlets.

 At Basement Systems, we've also seen many cases where the pump was unplugged by someone who needed to use the outlet, but forgot to plug the sump back into the outlet.
 In some situations, this has led to water damage to nearly everything stored in the basement.